upstash/docusaurus-theme-upstash-search/README.md

       enableAiChat: false, // Set to true to enable AI chat
       upstashSearchRestUrl: "UPSTASH_SEARCH_REST_URL",
       upstashSearchReadOnlyRestToken: "UPSTASH_SEARCH_READ_ONLY_REST_TOKEN",
-      upstashSearchIndexNamespace: "UPSTASH_SEARCH_INDEX_NAMESPACE",
+      upstashSearchIndexName: "UPSTASH_SEARCH_INDEX_NAME",
     },
   },
 };
 ```

-The default index name is `@upstash/docusaurus-theme-ai-search`.
-You can override it by setting the `upstashSearchIndexNamespace` option.
+The default index name is `docusaurus`.
+You can override it by setting the `upstashSearchIndexName` option.

 You can fetch your URL and read only token from [Upstash Console](https://upstash.com/console). **Make sure to use the read only token!**